apiaryio/drafter.js/README.md

-If you want to squeeze the size to a minimum install [uglify-js](https://github.com/mishoo/UglifyJS2) and try running `emcbuild.sh -u`, this will use `uglify-js` with compression, beware that this might cause some errors, if you encounter them try `drafter.js` without it to verify that it is caused by `uglify-js` and report it please.
+If you want to squeeze the size to a minimum install [uglify-js](https://github.com/mishoo/UglifyJS2) and try running `uglifyjs lib/drafter.js -o drafter.js -c;`, this will use `uglify-js` with compression, beware that this might cause some errors, if you encounter them try `drafter.js` without it to verify that it is caused by `uglify-js` and report it please.

 ## License
 MIT License.
 See the [LICENSE](https://github.com/apiaryio/drafter.js/blob/master/LICENSE) file.